Barren Ground Caribou (Rangifer tarandus)

 Caribou Migration and Movements

 Caribou prefer treeless tundra and mountains during all seasons, but many herds winter in the boreal forest (taiga).
 Calving areas are usually located in mountains or on open, coastal tundra.
 Caribou tend to calve in the same general areas year after year, but migration routes may change in favor of new areas with more food.
-Changing migration patterns can create problems for the Native people who depend upon caribou for food.

 There are approximately 950,000 wild caribou in Alaska (ADF&G, including some herds that are shared by Alaska and Canada’s Yukon Territory).
 Caribou are somewhat cyclic in number, but the herd size variations are not very predictable.
 Overhunting, climate, overpopulation, predation, and disease outbreaks determine whether most herds increase or decrease.